JumaJuiceTime/CairnHack/adventures/conversions/the-incandescent-grottoes.md

 #### Stepping onto the sand

-- Witnesses must make a WIL save or be unable to perceive the passageway leading to Area 50 for 24 hours.
+- Witnesses must make a PRS save or be unable to perceive the passageway leading to Area 50 for 24 hours.

 ### Location 51